watem-sedem/watem-sedem/docs/tutorial.rst

 - create ktc map = 0
 - ...

-Have a look at them, and using the principles explained above you can get these working!
+Have a look at them, and using the principles explained above you should be able to get these working!